emirkalkan12/Inventory-Management-System/README.md

 1. **Clone the repository manually** or download the project as a ZIP file.
 2. Open the project in **Visual Studio**.
 3. Ensure **SQL Server** is installed and connected.
-4. Run the application (`F5`) and log in with:
+4.  log in with:
  Username: admin Password: 1234

 ## 📌 Screenshots
 > Coming soon! *(Add images once UI is fully designed)*